-A green card is proof of a person’s right to live or work in the US.
-If a person’s Green Card is lost or stolen, it’s a potentially troublesome situation.
+A green card is proof of a person’s right to live and work in the US.
+If a person’s green card is lost or stolen, it’s a potentially troublesome situation.
 It is important to understand that loss of a green card does not mean they have lost their permanent resident status.
-However with their green card missing, there can be serious problems traveling or applying for jobs.
+However without the green card, problems are likely to arise while traveling or applying for jobs.

 If you are in the United States when your green card is lost, it is important to fill out Form I-90, “Application to Replace Permanent Resident Card” as quickly as possible.
 It can take over six months to receive a new card.